goodship1/Minimalistic-Design-of-Extended-Stability-Runge-Kutta-Methods/README.md

 # Minimalistic Design of Extended Stability Runge-Kutta (ESRK) Methods

 This repository contains research code for a potential new **Extended Stability Runge-Kutta (ESRK)** scheme.
-The design leverages a novel structure that requires only **2S-7 unique coefficients**, significantly reducing memory and computational requirements while maintaining high accuracy and stability.This structure has been tested when S>=15 where S is the number of stages in the butcher tableau.
+The design leverages a novel structure that requires only **2S-7 unique coefficients**, significantly reducing memory and computational requirements while maintaining high accuracy and stability.
+This structure has been tested when S>=15 where S is the number of stages in the butcher tableau.

 ## Overview